Bidzina Ivanishvili: Personal life

 Ivanishvili owns several estates, including a mansion above Tbilisi which is worth an estimated US$50 million and specially designed for him by Russian architect Mikhail Khazanov and finished by famous Japanese architect Shin Takamatsu.

 Ivanishvili is also known by the Russian first name Boris, which he previously used while working in Russia.
 He was widely reported under that name in the West.
 However, he went back to his Georgian first name Bidzina in 2011.

-Recently Ivanishvili became the subject of some interest in the art world, following his reported purchases of works by Pablo Picasso and the contemporary artist Peter Doig at international auctions.
-Ivanishvili bought Niko Pirosmani's Arsenal Hill at Night, paying a record US$1.5 million for a painting by a Georgian artist.
-He then donated the painting to the State Museum of Arts of Georgia.

 Ivanishvili married Ekaterine "Eka" Khvedelidze in October 1991.
 They have four children together: sons Uta, Bera (who is a well-known singer and rapper in Georgia) and Tsotne, and a daughter, Gvantsa; Bera and Tsotne both have albinism.